 Massachusetts is famous for its schools.
 Harvard, Boston University, and Northeastern all hold stellar reputations and turn out graduates that are considered the best in their respective fields.
 If you are thinking of studying law in Massachusetts, there is a wealth of options at prestigious institutions.
 Before you start preparing applications, it is wise to consider what you are looking for in a legal education to narrow your choices.

-When deciding which Massachusetts law school is right for you there are a number of important preliminary considerations.
-One early set of considerations are the type of law you intend to practice and the environment you hope to practice in.
+When deciding which Massachusetts law school is right for you, there are a number of important preliminary considerations.
+One is the type of law you intend to practice and the environment you hope to practice in.

 How Can I Find a Massachusetts Law School?

 Several Massachusetts law schools are listed within the U.S. News & World Report listings for the top law schools in the country.
 However, these aren't your only options.
 The chart below offers links to many of Massachusetts's prominent law schools as well as their yearly tuition (for full-time students) and areas of focus.
 Keeping in mind your goals for your legal education and career, peruse these resources to get a better sense of your options:

 |Boston University School of Law||Boston||